-Fall is almost here.
-'Tis the season of oversized sweaters, cool mornings, pumpkin-spice everything, fires in the fireplace, and leaf-peeping.
+Fall is right around the corner!
+'Tis the season of oversized sweaters, cool crisp mornings, pumpkin-spice everything, fires in the fireplace, and leaf-peeping.
 The best part?
 There's never a shortage of fall activities!
 Here are some of our favorite seasonal activities to enjoy in the fall.

-- Hopping on the water at King’s Mountain State Park and taking a relaxing fishing trip on one of their non-motorized boat rentals for only $20 a day.
+- Get out on the water at King’s Mountain State Park and take a relaxing fishing trip on one of their non-motorized boat rentals for only $20 a day.

-- Taking the family out for a picnic lunch out on Anne Springs Close Greenway – you can find other great spots to go on a picnic here.
+- Take the family out for a picnic lunch on Anne Springs Close Greenway.

-- Getting in one last day out on the water on Lake Wylie before winter comes.
+- Get out on the water one last time on Lake Wylie before winter comes.

 Eat, drink, and be scary at SCarowinds!
 Known as the Carolinas' largest Halloween event, Scarowinds is back and better than ever!
 Whether it's your first time or your 100th time visiting SCarowinds, you'll certainly be in for a treat (not the sweet kind).